Shivam1303/FleekUi/packages/InfiniteScroll/README.md

 - Consider the size of your data array as all items are stored in memory
 - Use appropriate `itemsPerPage` values to balance smooth scrolling and performance
-- Implement virtualization for extremely large lists (10,000+ items)
+- Implement virtualization for extremely large lists (10,000+ items).

 ## Browser Support